Samuel-Tyler/fast_ber/README.md

 fast_ber is a small, lightweight library for BER encoding and decoding.
 Fast ber forgoes some tight ASN.1 specification conformance to provide fast encoding and decoding performance in common use cases.

 #### Design Decisions
-- Simple, modern C++ interface.
-ASN.1 sequences are represented as POD structs
+- Simple, modern C++ interface
+- ASN.1 sequences are represented as POD structs - no private members or complex getters and setters
-- No exceptions, no RTTI, limited memory allocations (everything is small buffer optimised)
+- No exceptions, no RTTI and limited memory allocations (everything is small buffer optimised)
 - Header only
-- View classes for zero copy decoding
+- View classes are provided for zero copy decoding
 - Interfaces mimic STL types such as std::string, std::vector and std::optional

 #### Limitations
 - No circular data structures
-- Field size and value constraints implemented
+- Size and value constraints are not implemented

 ## Usage
 1. Build the compiler: